ESMCI/visualCaseGen/paper/paper.md

 This mechanism works in tandem with the solver to manage variable precedence, guide user input, and enforce constraints efficiently.

-On the frontend, visualCaseGen is implemented as a Jupyter-based GUI, offering an intuitive, step-by-step interface for browsing standard CESM configurations, defining custom experiment setups, and modifying grid and component settings.
+On the frontend, visualCaseGen is implemented as a Jupyter-based GUI [@ipywidgets], offering an intuitive, step-by-step interface for browsing standard CESM configurations, defining custom experiment setups, and modifying grid and component settings.
 Designed with a wizard-like interface, visualCaseGen walks users through each